There’s no question about it – Halloween is a lot of fun. Silly costumes, spooky food, ghoulish pumpkins and haunted houses? What’s not to love?!

 19. Mixed Greens: Make sure everything you wear is green.
 All sorts of shades are welcome and encouraged!

 20. BP Oil Spill: Smear black paint on any skin that would be showing and wear a black shirt with black pants.

 21. Twister: Paint red, blue, yellow and green dots on a white shirt.
 Carry around the Twister spinner.

 22. Bunch of Grapes: Wear a green or purple shirt.
 Blow up many mini-balloons in a coordinating color and pin them to your shirt (pin at the balloon ends).

 What about the food?

 If you’re able to (meaning if there are no rules against it), go homemade.
 Homemade treats always trump store-bought.
-Bake cookies (bust out those cute cutters!), bars or cupcakes and use fall colors (red, orange, brown and dark green) in the recipe and decorations to make them more Halloween-ish.
-Take your favorite healthy recipe and turn it into a treat by dipping one end into caramel, chocolate or royal icing.
+Bake cookies (bust out those cute cutters!), bars or cupcakes and use fall colors (red, orange, brown and dark green) in the recipe and decorations to make them more festive.
+Take your favorite healthy recipe and turn it into a treat by dipping one end into caramel, homemade salted caramel, chocolate or royal icing.

-- Dehydrated fruit and/or homemade gummies using blackberries or blueberries (spooky!)
+- Dehydrated fruit (tutorial) and/or homemade gummies using blackberries or blueberries (spooky!)

 - Strawberries dipped in white chocolate with ghost faces

 - Draw pumpkin faces on clementines or oranges